-A: Comparing apples with oranges is difficult but in general Dubai is a little cheaper than Sydney.
-Accommodation rent is expensive, but dropping.
+A: Comparing apples with oranges is difficult, but Dubai is generally a little cheaper than Sydney.
+Accommodation rent is expensive but dropping.
 Schooling is expensive.
-Cars, petrol, food are cheap.
+Cars, petrol and food are cheap.

 Q: What are the locals like; do you mix mainly with other expats?

 A: Emiratis make up only about 15% of the population, so it’s much easier to mix socially with expats.
 In the working environment, everyone mixes.

 Q: Was it easy meeting people and making friends in Dubai?